 To make a screen capture video with QuickTime, do the following:

-Now, by using File and Edit menus in the menu bar, you can finalize the video with some basic editing, rename it, and choose where to save or share it.
+After you record the video, you can use File and Edit menus in the menu bar to finalize some basic editing, rename the video, and choose where to save or share it.

-So, here’s how to record your screen with audio:
+Here's how to record video from your screen with audio:

 Now the video is saved in Capto and is ready for editing.
 You can play with controls on the left to tweak the sound, trim, add annotations, highlight specific areas, adjust the size and placement of the camera video, and so on.

-While GIFs sound more like something from your Twitter feed, they are a surprisingly good way to make animated screenshots for quick how-tos and issue reports.
-Oftentimes they work better for those purposes than video, because they are lightweight and will be automatically played in your email or Slack message.
+While GIFs may be mostly familiar to you from your Twitter feed, they are a surprisingly good way to make animated screenshots for quick how-to's and issue reports.
+Oftentimes they work even better than video, because they are lightweight and will be automatically played in your email or Slack message.
 Plus, you can use them in tutorial articles like this one without adding too much weight to the page.

 Apple hasn't embraced GIFs yet, although with emoji in the Touch Bar already being a thing, you might as well expect a GIF maker in the next macOS update.
 For now, however, you're going to need a third-party tool for animated screen capture.

 Gifox is one cute little app that does the job well.
-It settles in your menu bar, so when you need animated screenshots, just open it and record a GIF in a few clicks.
+It lives in your menu bar, so when you need animated screenshots, just open it and record a GIF in a few clicks.
 Gifox gives you plenty of control over how fast your GIF plays, how many times it repeats, and how high the quality is.
-Heck, you can even add a fancy shadow to it.
+You can even add a fancy shadow to it.

 All that makes creating a GIF screencast pretty easy.
 Here's how you do it:

 The app will save your GIF to the folder you choose in Preferences, or to your Dropbox/Google Drive account if you connect it.
-Like Capto, Gifox is free to try on Setapp, so by subscribing you get both apps and can use them for a month, no credit card necessary.
+Like Capto, Gifox also comes with Setapp and is free to try.

-There are more apps on Setapp that make life easier for people creating video tutorials and manuals, so you’ll get all the tools you need in one signup.
-Get your Mac equipped and go share some screen activity — be it a strange bug the QA guy at work has to see, or a quick how-to for your tech-unsavvy loved one.
+Besides, Capto and Gifox, there are over 150 apps on Setapp that make life easier for people looking for audio recording, saving a screenshot, and creating video tutorials and manuals.
+Get yourself equipped and share some screen activity — be it a screen grab on Mac of a strange bug the QA guy at work has to see or a quick how-to for your tech-unsavvy loved one.